kpate238/github-final-project/README.md

-# Simple Interest Calculator\nA script to calculate simple interest based on principal, rate, and time.# simple-interest-calculator
+# Simple Interest Calculator
+A script to calculate simple interest based on principal, rate, and time.